nikbearbrown/NanoLex/Data/NanoLex_1.md

 **Relational Adjectives (Pertainyms):**
  - **Magnetic:** Pertaining to their inherent magnetic properties due to the iron content.

-### Expanded Definition and Usage\nFePO₄ nanoparticles are distinguished by their ability to be precisely controlled in size and shape, influencing their chemical reactivity and interaction with biological systems.
+### Expanded Definition and Usage:
+FePO₄ nanoparticles are distinguished by their ability to be precisely controlled in size and shape, influencing their chemical reactivity and interaction with biological systems.
 In the field of catalysis, their high surface area and active sites facilitate efficient reactions, such as in the degradation of organic pollutants.
 In medicine, their magnetic properties enable external control for targeted therapies, reducing damage to healthy tissues during cancer treatment.
 Additionally, their biocompatibility and functionality make them suitable for imaging and drug delivery applications, enhancing the precision and effectiveness of medical interventions.